 It’s always worth looking at the breakdown of site visitors, to see new versus returning users.
 If your objectives are focused on new business, increasing new visitors might be a top goal.
 Whereas if you’re focused on providing lots of great, timely content for people to constantly seek out, seeing more and more repeat visitors helps you realize what is working.
 For us, it is exciting to see that returning visitors are up by 2% from 2017:

 Knowing how users get to your site is crucial.
 With so many sources, from Google to social media to other referring sites linking to you, analyzing traffic in this way gets interesting fast.
-We’ve been getting the most referrals in 2018 from FTV Capital with The Black Dog in close second!
+We’ve been getting the most referrals in 2018 from FTV Capital with The Black Dog in a close second!

 We like to keep our visitors up to date with the latest on things like design, development, and marketing.
 Stats that show what posts are getting the most attention are useful for future content strategies and overall planning.
 Our very own Jason Larose wrote an amazing blog post on Affinity Photo and Affinity Designer which brought in a whopping 2,388 unique page views in 2018!